jacktan130802/old.jacktan130802.github.io/README.md

   Raspberry pi has to be configured properly before use

-Running https://jacktan130802.github.io/ will give errors as the python file are absent.
+Running https://jacktan130802.github.io/ will give errors as the python file **are absent**.
 To run the complete file, run the full zip file webapp folder (not uploaded as of now)

 # Steps
-Now i will briefly run you through how the product will run
+Now i will briefly *run you through how the product will run